crusoexia/FEE-weekly/state-of-css/2022-state-of-css.md

 ### [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) [caniuse](https://caniuse.com/?search=%3A%3Apart)

 * Allow user to customize the certain part of the shadow tree from outside.
+* Should cooperate with the `part` HTML attribute.
 * It will pierce the shadow.
 * [Example](https://codepen.io/crusoexia/pen/JjBKzNK)